 - · when the electrical drive has been manipulated

-- · riding with a damaged or incomplete pedelec
+- riding with a damaged or incomplete pedelec

-- riding over steps
+- · riding over steps

 - · riding through deep water

 - · lending the pedelec to untrained riders

-- · carrying other people
+- carrying other people

-- · riding with excessive baggage
+- riding with excessive baggage

 - riding with no hands

-- · riding on ice and snow
+- riding on ice and snow

-- · improper servicing
+- improper servicing

 - improper repair

 - tough areas of use, such as professional competitions

 - stunt riding or acrobatics.

-City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle 20 MXS S F The state of the s City and trekking bicycles are not sports bicycles.
+City and trekking bicycles Child's bicycles/ bicycles for young adults Mountain bikes Racing bicycle Cargo bike Folding bicycle - A S S Sto The second se City and trekking bicycles are not sports bicycles.
 If used for sports, the rider can expect reduced riding stability and diminished comfort Cycles for children and young adults are not toys.
-Mountain bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads. not a sports bicycle.
+Mountain bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads.
+The folding bicycle is not a sports bicycle.
 A folding bicycle is not a touring bicycle or a sports bicycle.
 Racing bikes must be retrofitted with lighting, a guard and other fittings as specified by national laws and regulations before they are used on public roads.

-Table 12: Information on incorrect use
+Table 13: Information on incorrect use